hemants1703/dodgy-daves-stock-predictions/README.md

 > **Disclaimer**: This is NOT real financial advice.
 "Always correct 15% of the time" - as advertised!

 A modern, full-stack stock analysis application that combines real-time market data with AI-powered prediction capabilities.
-Built with Next.js 15, TypeScript, and integrated with the Polygon.io API for live stock market data.
+Built with Next.js 15, TypeScript, and integrated with the Polygon.io API for live stock market data and OpenAI for AI-powered analysis.

 ## 🚀 Features

 - **Real-time Stock Data**: Fetches live market data using Polygon.io API
+- **AI-Powered Analysis**: GPT-4 powered stock analysis and predictions
 - **Multi-ticker Analysis**: Add up to 3 stock tickers for comparative analysis
 - **Modern UI/UX**: Built with Radix UI components and Tailwind CSS
 - **Responsive Design**: Fully responsive interface with mobile-first approach
 - **Error Handling**: Comprehensive error handling with toast notifications
 - **Type Safety**: Full TypeScript implementation for robust development
+- **Markdown Support**: Beautifully formatted reports using React Markdown

 ## 🛠️ Tech Stack